Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 ## Task 2: Load coffee menu for a cafe
 In this program we will load a list of coffee names and display it to the user.
-We will create a Cafe class that loads the list and a Main class that tests that the Cafe class works as expected.
+We will create a <code>Cafe</code> class which loads the list and a <code>Main</code> class which tests that the <code>Cafe</code> class is working as expected.

-2.a Above you will see a file called coffees.txt.
+2.a In this repository you will find a file called coffees.txt.
 Open it and check that is contains 5 names for types of coffee.
-Download it, or copy the text to a new textfile and save it with the same name.
-Place coffees.txt in the same folder as the classes you will write for this task.
+Download it or copy the text to a new text file and save it with the same coffee.txt.

 2.b Create a class called Main with a main method.